Cynthia Bailey Reveals How The Cast Of ‘RHOA’ Played A Major Role In Her Divorce

 “… None of my cast mates really came at me about my divorce.
 They let me be and left me alone about it, which was kind of unexpected and kind of awesome.
 I just was in a space where people felt like they won’t even go there with me.”

 Bailey and Peter Thomas’s divorce appeared to have gone very smooth according to most Real Housewives Of Atlanta viewers — and according to Cynthia, it did.
-Real Housewives fans can recall the many divorce’s throughout the 11 years that the franchise has been on the Bravo television network — yet, no other split has gone as amicably as Cynthia Bailey and Peter Thomas’.
+Real Housewives fans can recall the many divorce’s throughout the 11 years that the franchise has been on the Bravo television network — yet, no other split has gone as amicably as Cynthia Bailey and Peter Thomas.

 Fans wondered if their romantic relationship is truly over.
 Bailey opened up about what it’s been like watching her divorce play out to millions on television.
 Peter and Cynthia got married in January of 2011, during the show’s third season.
 As viewers will recall, there was a ton of conflict surrounding Cynthia and Peter’s big day.
 Fast forward to 2016 where Bailey told People that she and Peter were not in a good place.